Let’s talk banners.

 Let’s get into it.

-Cutting straight to the chase, we’re going to go over the most common banner sizes for web and print so you know exactly which are the go-to dimension picks regardless of the type of banner ad you want to create.
+Cutting straight to the chase, whether you want to manually create banner ads of use a marketing AI tool, we’re going to go over the most common banner sizes for web and print so you know exactly which are the go-to dimension picks regardless of the type of banner ad you want to create.